-Monte dei Paschi scrambles to thrash out last-ditch private capital increase
+Monte dei Paschi to press ahead with last-ditch private capital increase

 But the ECB on Friday rejected the request on the grounds that a delay would be of little use and that it was time for Rome to step in, a source close to the matter said.
 The bank says it has not received a formal communication from Frankfurt.

-The eleventh-hour private solution being drawn up by the bank, advised by JPMorgan and Mediobanca, involves reopening a debt-to-equity swap offer to 40,000 retail investors holding 2.1 billion euros of the bank's subordinated bonds, but this needs the approval of market watchdog Consob.
+The eleventh-hour private solution being drawn up by the bank, advised by JPMorgan and Mediobanca, involves reopening a debt-to-equity swap offer to 40,000 retail investors holding 2.1 billion euros of the bank's subordinated bonds, Monte dei Paschi said in a statement after a board meeting on Sunday.
+But this needs the approval of market watchdog Consob.

 The initial offer, which raised 1 billion euros from institutional investors, had been deemed too risky for the vast majority of ordinary investors.

-Under the plan, Qatar's sovereign wealth fund could put in another 1 billion euros, while a consortium of banks would try sell shares for the remainder in the market but without underwriting the issue, a senior banking source said.
+Under the plan, Qatar's sovereign wealth fund could put in another 1 billion euros, while a consortium of banks would try to sell shares for the remainder in the market but without underwriting the issue, a senior banker said.

-As Monte dei Paschi's board met on Sunday, a source close to the board said the fact that Gentiloni had been asked to form a government gave the bank confidence it could still pull off the privately funded capital raise.
+As Monte dei Paschi di Siena's board met on Sunday, a source close to the board said the fact that Gentiloni had been asked to form a government gave the bank confidence it could still pull off the privately funded capital raise.

 "There's still time.
 Qatar is in the game and available to put in the amount that is being talked about," the source said.

+However, another source close to the matter acknowledged the bank's bid for cash on the market was a desperate move.
+"The ECB has not responded yet.
+There's no government yet.
+The bank has got nothing to lose," the source said.

-The source added the bank had been in contact with Consob since Friday to discuss the reopening of the debt swap, a politically sensitive move that could expose the lender and the market watchdog to accusations of bending the rules.
+The bank had been in contact with Consob since Friday to discuss the reopening of the debt swap, a politically sensitive move that could expose the lender and the market watchdog to accusations of bending the rules.
+Consob's preliminary reaction to the plan was positive, two sources said.

-Another source said no decision would be taken before the ECB formally communicates its rejection of the bank's request for an extension, which should happen early this week.
+However, another source said no decision would be taken before the ECB formally communicates its rejection of the bank's request for an extension, which should happen early this week.

 According to the senior banker, the lender would argue that under European rules, retail investors risked losing all their money if the state had to intervene, so they would be better off converting their bonds.